 Bloodshot Eyes Prevention Tips and Tricks for Pet Owners

 When you start looking into ways of preventing blood shot eyes in dogs, the first point you should address is whether or not the irritation is caused by genetics.
 If baseline genes are the cause behind your dog's red bloodshot eyes, then be aware that this is a phenomenon that might show up time and time again.
-You'll be able to take note and remember that this might just be a chronic problem for your dog, but you can keep eye drops on hand, as well as always have access to CBD oil for treating bloodshot eyes in your dog.
+You'll be able to take note and remember that this might just be a chronic problem for your dog, but you can keep eye drops on hand, as well as always have access to CBD oil for helping manage bloodshot eyes in your dog.

 If your dog naturally struggles with producing tears, then bloodshot eyes will go hand in hand with your pup's lack of tear production.
 Dogs with a higher risk of dealing with bloodshot eyes are those that have shorter noses, which might sound random but, in fact, noses are part of the nasal passageway of your dogs.
 The eyes and the nose are more interconnected than we realize, so the structure of your dog's nose might be a contributing factor to your dog's heightened risk for blood shot eyes.

 Once you have established the cause of bloodshot eyes in dogs, you can begin to identify tips and tricks for bloodshot eye prevention.